camunda-consulting/camunda-7-code-examples/bank-account-opening-camel/README.md

 </hornetq-server>
 ```

-3. Configure your JBoss to use the **full profile (we use JMS in this demo)**, therefor start the server by by typing `./standalone.sh -c standalone-full.xml` (Linux/Unix/Mac) or `standalone.bat -c standalone-full.xml` (Windows) in `<CAMUNDA_BPM_PLATFORM_HOME>/server/jboss-as-7.1.3.Final/bin`
+- Configure your JBoss to use the **full profile (we use JMS in this demo)**, therefor start the server by by typing `./standalone.sh -c standalone-full.xml` (Linux/Unix/Mac) or `standalone.bat -c standalone-full.xml` (Windows) in `<CAMUNDA_BPM_PLATFORM_HOME>/server/jboss-as-7.1.3.Final/bin`
-1. Make sure you have the following installed *and working*:
+- Make sure you have the following installed *and working*:
     * [Java Platform (*JDK*) 1.6.x](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
     * [Maven](http://maven.apache.org/) 3.0.x
     * [Git](http://git-scm.com/) 1.7.x
-1. Clone this repository
+- Clone this repository
-1. Open  `src/main/resources/route.properties` with a text editor and replace the  `folder.orders` and  `folder.postident` properties with the directories you would like to use as hot-folders for the showcase
+- Open  `src/main/resources/route.properties` with a text editor and replace the  `folder.orders` and  `folder.postident` properties with the directories you would like to use as hot-folders for the showcase
-1. Build the application with `mvn package`
+- Build the application with `mvn package`
-1. Copy the generated WAR artifact to the JBoss AS 7 deployment directory `<CAMUNDA_BPM_PLATFORM_HOME>/server/jboss-as-7.1.3.Final/standalone/deployments/`
+- Copy the generated WAR artifact to the JBoss AS 7 deployment directory `<CAMUNDA_BPM_PLATFORM_HOME>/server/jboss-as-7.1.3.Final/standalone/deployments/`
-1. Ready - you should see the following logs in the server
+- Ready!
+You should see the following logs in the server

 ```
  INFO [com.camunda.fox.camel.BootStrap] (MSC service thread 1-4) =======================